darrenli/jira-cli/README.md

-    jira comments        # Lists the comments of the input ticket jira commentu        # Update a comment to the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira delete          # Deletes a ticket in Jira and the git branch jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket
+    jira comments        # Lists the comments of the input ticket jira commentu        # Update a comment to the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira delete          # Deletes a ticket in JIRA and the git branch jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket